 Health insurance Exchanges — 2014

 Exchanges are online marketplaces.
-Insurance Exchanges will be created, along with Small Business Health Options Program (SHOP) Exchanges.
-In 2014, individuals and small businesses with up to 100 employees can purchase health insurance on these Exchanges.
+Insurance Exchanges began, along with Small Business Health Options Program (SHOP) Exchanges.
+In 2014, individuals and small businesses employees can purchase health insurance on these Exchanges.
 States can allow large employers to participate beginning in 2017.

 ICD-10 Requirements — 2014

 Beginning 10/1/2014, ICD-10 provisions will be effective.
 It builds on and enhances the HIPAA requirements regarding standards of electronic transactions.

 The updates to the standards are needed to accommodate the transition to ICD-10, the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD) list by the World Health Organization.
 It codes for diseases, signs and symptoms, abnormal findings, complaints, social circumstances, and external causes of injury or diseases.

 For further information, please link to the following document: Humana ICD-10 Implementation (link opens in new window)

 The law requires U.S. citizens and legal residents to have qualifying health insurance.
 For those without coverage (with certain exemptions), there will be a phased-in tax penalty.